aaronmams/jekyll-now/_posts/2017-04-19-United Airlines part 1: corporate socialists.md

 I don't know if I can add any value to this saturated conversation but I'm going to try for a few reasons:

-1. I think, in the presence of a lot of outrage about customer treatment and the questionable practice of overbooking in general, there is some economic nuance that I find fascinating that's getting neglected.
-Basically, there is a line of thought being peddled on this issue that says, "Ok, well they shouldn't have dragged him off the plane BUT, when nobody volunteered the airline had every right to select passengers for removal.
-I think we need to have a serious talk about why we (the collective) are so willing to create systems that allow corporate entities like United Airlines to reap unlimited profits from the market at the expense of customers when market conditions favor them...but then cap the loses they have to incur when market conditions turn.

-2. This hypocrisy comes up a lot in my field.
-I spend a lot of time studying public policy and regulated industries.
+1. I spend a lot (almost all) of my time studying public policy and regulated industries.
+This nonsense where firms/industries get to exploit extreme gains from poorly regulated markets and at the same time use market interventions to limit losses is everpresent.
 Industries, particularly those subject to environmental regulation, are pretty predictable in their distribution of 'pro-market' propoganda.
 But when it comes right down to it, In my experience, these firms aren't really pro-free market.
 They're just pro-market when the resulting allocation of resources allows them to profit at others' expense...and, like everybody else, they want protection from market forces when those forces don't favor them.

-3. I think the general practice of overbooking as a strategy for risk management is pretty interesting and I think there's some pretty neat empirical work regarding choice under uncertainty worth taking a look at.
+3. I think the general practice of overbooking as a strategy for risk management is pretty interesting and the process of writing this rant motivated me to go back and read some oldie-but-goodie scholarly work on choice under uncertainty, bounded rationality, and pricing risk.
+I've tried to incorporate and annotate these citations...though I freely admit their inclusion is a little forced.

 ## Establishing some important facts